CC ResearchBack to OCC Research

 Document TypeCountWhat It Is

-PO Forms262 (72%)Internal purchase orders — a form the district uses to tell itself "ok, spend this money."
-This is NOT the contract with the vendor.
+PO Forms313 (68%)Internal purchase orders, a form the district uses to tell itself "ok, spend this money."
+Not a contract with the vendor.

-Proposals / Quotes39 (11%)A vendor's pitch or price quote, but not a signed agreement.
+Proposals / Quotes66 (14%)A vendor's pitch or price quote, not a signed agreement.

-Actual Contracts20 (5.5%)Documents with actual contract terms, scope of work, and signatures.
+Actual Contracts25 (5.4%)Documents with contract terms, scope of work, and signatures.
 These are what should be attached every time.

-Bid Tabulations9 (2.5%)Spreadsheets showing who bid and who won.
+Bid Tabulations11 (2.4%)Spreadsheets showing who bid and who won.
 Useful, but not the contract.

 Here is the problem: 10 of the same findings appear in both years.
 The auditors told the district to fix these issues in 2024.
 The district did not fix them.
 The same problems showed up again in 2025.